nghianja/Coding-Assignment/README.md

 - Update an administrator's details.
     - PATCH http://127.0.0.1:8000/admin/{admin_id}
     - Provides username or password in request body.
+    - Returns an administrator or 404 if administrator not found.
     - *Password validation to be implemented.
 See Todo[2]*
 - Delete an administrator.
     - DELETE http://127.0.0.1:8000/admin/{admin_id}